What is your “for good” at this time in your life? You also have a noble responsibility to use your strength and influence for good.

 Just as airplanes are safer when flying above inclement weather, so are we safer when we seek higher “flight levels” by being obedient to the commandments.

 Goals help us to determine where we are going and how to get there.
-Our goal should be to return to Heavenly Father and we should strive for it every day.
+We should strive diligently toward worthy, eternal goals.

 Robert Backman reminds us that there are many wonders yet to come to fruition.
 The upcoming generation has a responsibility to create and bring them forth.